 The primary responsibility for financing a college education rests with the student.
 Students with unpaid balances may lose current enrollment and will not be allowed to register for any subsequent terms.
 Transcripts and diplomas are withheld from those who have not settled their financial obligations, which may include collection fees, attorney's fees, and court costs.
 Students are not fully registered, nor will they have the privilege of class attendance, participation in activities, or use of facilities until their charges are paid.
-A service charge of 1.5 percent, not to exceed \$45.00, may be added to any balance in the student account that is more than two (2) weeks past due.
-John Patrick University of Health and Applied Sciences is not a participant in Federal or State financial aid programs.
+E-service charge of 1.5 percent, not to exceed \$45.00, may be added to any balance in the student account that is more than two (2) weeks past due.